CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Methods

 \subsubsection{Transformer model}

-For the transformer model, we use the pretrained ResNetUNet to extract the image features as well, and feed it into a linear layer for secondary process.
+For the transformer model, we also use the pretrained ResNetUNet to extract the image features, which are fed into a linear layer for further processing.
 The output of the linear layer then enters the transformer encoder.
 As for the decoder input, we use five consecutive sequences as the input and the next five consecutive sequences as the output.
-For example, we use $u_{y,t_1}, u_{y,t_2}, u_{y,t_3}, u_{y,t_4}, u_{y,t_5}$ as the input to predict the output as $u_{y,t_2}, u_{y,t_3}, u_{y,t_4}, u_{y,t_5}, u_{y,t_6}$.
+For example, we use $u_{y,t_1}, u_{y,t_2}, u_{y,t_3}, u_{y,t_4}, u_{y,t_5}$ as the input to predict the output $u_{y,t_2}, u_{y,t_3}, u_{y,t_4}, u_{y,t_5}, u_{y,t_6}$.

-The input linear layer here has input features with size 1250, and out features with size 40, which reduces the dimensions of the output of pretrained model to 40.
-For the encoder part, we design another linear layer to convert the dimension from 40 to 16 to optimize the memory.
+The input linear layer here has input features of size 1250 and output features of size 40, which reduces the dimension of the output of the pretrained model to 40.
+For the encoder part, we design another linear layer to convert the dimension from 40 to 16 to optimize memory usage.
 The output then enters the positional encoding layer to take the order of the sequence into account.
-Then, we employ the \texttt{nn.TransformerEncoderLayer} in the Pytorch to assemble the encoder.
-The structure of the encoder is standardized from the attention paper \cite{vaswani2017attention}.
-The parameters we set for the encoder layer are \texttt{d\_model}=16, \texttt{nhead}= 8.
-We stack four \texttt{nn.TransformerEncoderLayer} to form the encoder layer.
-For decoder, we use \texttt{nn.TransformerDecoderLayer}, which have the structure of \texttt{d\_model}=16, \texttt{nhead}= 8.
-And we stack four of them to set up the decoder layer.
-At the end of the transformer layer, we add a linear mapping to map the dimension inner the decoder to the sequence dimension.
+Then, we employ the \texttt{nn.TransformerEncoderLayer} in PyTorch to assemble the encoder.
+The structure of the encoder follows the standard from the attention paper \cite{vaswani2017attention}.
+The parameters we set for the encoder layer are \texttt{d\_model}=16 and \texttt{nhead}=8.
+We stack four \texttt{nn.TransformerEncoderLayer}s to form the encoder.
+For the decoder, we use the \texttt{nn.TransformerDecoderLayer}, which has the structure of \texttt{d\_model}=16 and \texttt{nhead}=8, and we stack four of them to set up the decoder.
+At the end of the transformer, we add a linear mapping to map the inner dimension of the decoder to the sequence dimension.
 The main architecture of the transformer is illustrated in Fig. \ref{fig:cnn-transformer}.